jpower1113/Wordle/README.md

 forth with by asking if a player would like to enter a new username, and their score is assigned to their respective username.
 Once a user/s decide they've played enough, their total scores are uploaded to a text file
+To try the game out for yourself, launch a codespace, and when that is up, run the command: ./game

 note that if you want to try it on your local machine download PowerWordle.zip